AnaghaMKrishna/CS-7641-Project/mid_point_report.md

 Next, we applied TSNE to try non-linear Dimensionality Reduction.
 A t-SNE plot is a visualization tool created using the t-distributed Stochastic Neighbor Embedding (t-SNE) algorithm.
 It is used to represent high-dimensional data in a lower-dimensional space while preserving the relationships and structure of the original data as much as possible.
 Below is the t-SNE visualization of gene expression profiles across six cancer types using 5000 highly variable genes.
 Each point represents a tumor sample, colored by cancer type.
 The clustering patterns reflect distinct transcriptional landscapes among cancer types.
 We can see Cancer type-specific clusters form.
 We also observe some overlap between clusters which may suggest partial transcriptional similarity or shared pathways among these cancers.

 ![PCA plot](Figures/PCA_plot.png)

+## ML Algorithms/Models Implemented

+#### a.
+Support Vector Machine (Supervised)

+We chose to implement a Support Vector Machine for the cancer classification task because this model is robust at handling high-dimensional data, particularly with the Radial Basis Function (RBF) kernel, which is commonly used to map data points into a higher-dimensional space where a linear decision boundary can be constructed to separate classes.
+In addition to this, the RBF kernel also allows the model to capture non-linear patterns in the gene expression data, enhancing the performance of the model in differentiating between cancer types.

+Moreover, SVM is robust to overfitting as it uses a regularization parameter (C), which helps it to generalize well on new or unseen data.
+Furthermore, compared to other complex model architectures, SVMs require less time and computational resources, which makes it feasible to use for real-time cancer diagnostic applications.
+Overall, by implementing SVM with an RBF kernel, we leverage its strengths in handling high-dimensional and complex biological data while ensuring robustness and generalizability for diagnostic applications.

+#### b.
+DBscan (Unsupervised)
+In the validation dataset, we found, there are 6 cancer subtypes that the samples were categorized into.
+Realizing this, we wanted to see if the gene expression data for these samples would naturally cluster into 6 categories.
+We chose DBscan as our clustering algorithm because, unlike other techniques, it does not require specifying the number of clusters beforehand.
+Instead, the algorithm determines the number of clusters based on the data itself.
+Our goal was to see if applying DBSCAN would naturally result in six clusters corresponding to our cancer subtypes.
+DBScan is also very good for noise detection, which was another reason to use this algorithm.
+Given, there are around 3000 samples, each with 11,000+ gene expression features, we knew that there would likely be some biological noise that needed to be filtered out and that DBScan could help with this.

+## Results and Discussion

+### Support Vector Machine

+Our SVM Classifier trained on top 5000 highly variable genes performed quite well with a mean accuracy of 0.95 across all the classes.
+We looked at several metrics to determine the performance of this model:

+#### a.Macro F1 - Macro F1 provides a balanced measure of precision and recall as both false positives and false negatives can have serious consequences in cancer diagnosis.
+This score also makes sure that no single cancer type dominates the model’s performance and that it can be generalized across the dataset.
+The SVM model achieved an impressive Macro F1 score of 0.9453, reflecting its strong overall performance across all classes.

+#### b.
+Confusion Matrix - Confusion Matrix illustrates the classification model's performance in predicting six cancer types.
+The diagonal values represent correct predictions, while off-diagonal values indicate misclassifications.
+The model demonstrates high accuracy, with minimal errors across all classes as shown below.